kchappelow/CIS229-Chapt18Project/readme.md

 String permutation

-Problem description: Write a recursive method to print all the permutaions of a string.
+Problem description: Write a recursive method to print all the permutations of a string.
 For example, for the string **abc**, the permutation is:
 **abc**, **acb**, **bac**, **bca**, **cab**, **cba**